emberjs/data/guides/relationships/features/links-mode.md

 The normalized API response (what your handler must return either directly from your API or with some normalization on the client) that should be passed to the JSON:API cache should be a standard JSON:API document.

-The contents of `data` will be inserted into the resource cache and the list of records contained used to update the state of the relationship.
+The contents of `data` will be inserted into the resource cache and the list of records contained therein will be used to update the state of the relationship.
 The `meta` and `links` of the response will become the `meta` and `links` available for the relationship as well.

 Sideloads (included records) are valid to include in these response.